destinyae/Cypher/README.md

 ### Documentation

-Check the documetation for a step by step guide how to run own
+Check the documentation for a step-by-step guide on how to run your own

 - [Build and deploy smart contracts]